mtlynch/mtlynch.io/content/notes/nix-dev-environment/index.md

 hello, world!
 ```

-But I'm not good at writing bash code, so my `run.sh` script could probably be improved.
+I'm a weak bash developer, so static analysis tools could probably improve my `run.sh` script.

+[`shellcheck`](https://www.shellcheck.net/) is an excellent linter for bash scripts, and I use it anywhere I write bash code.
 I want to pull `shellcheck` into my dev environment and get its advice about potential bash gotchas, so I update my Nix flake:

 ```nix
 {